 The training of officers and cadets consists of one full day of discussions and exercises and covers a wide range of topics having to do with children’s rights and child sexual abuse prevention.
 The sessions are designed to be engaging, interactive and thought provoking for the participants.
 Topics in the sessions include the following:

 - As law enforcers, how to respond to victims

 History of Collaboration with the Philippine Law Enforcement

-Stairway initiated collaborations with the Philippine Law Enforcement at different levels within the sector back in 2005.
+Stairway initiated collaborations with Philippine Law Enforcement at different levels within the sector back in 2005.
 Our first memorandum of agreement was signed with the National Capital Region Police Office (NCRPO) in 2007, after having conducted several trainings with them in 2006.
-Through recommendations within the ranks of the directors of the various training schools, we saw a steady increase in the demand for training steadily increased, resulting in Stairway now delivering sessions in all 17 training schools across the country with 3500 new recruits trained in 2018.
+Through recommendations within the ranks of the directors of the various training schools, the demand for training steadily increased, resulting in Stairway now delivering sessions in all 17 training schools across the country with 3500 new recruits trained in 2018.
 Capacity building is carried out both within the Women and Children Protection Desks (focused more on investigating cases) and increasingly, the Police Community Relation Units which carry out community advocacy activities instrumental in helping to prevent children becoming victims of abuse.

 Department of Social Welfare and Development

 In 2012 Stairway formalized a partnership with DSWD on strengthening and expanding the advocacy on children’s rights and child sexual abuse prevention among the approximately 4 million households that are beneficiaries of the Department’s Poverty Alleviation Program, locally called the Pantawid Pamilyang Pilipino Program.